strimzi/strimzi-kafka-oauth/HACKING.md

 ### Creating and validating the Kind Kubernetes cluster

-When starting Kind we need to pass some extra configuration to allow Kubernetes instance to connect to insecure Docker Registry from a previous step.
+When starting Kind we need to pass some extra configuration to allow the Kubernetes instance to connect to the insecure Docker Registry from a previous step.

 ```
 cat << EOF | kind create cluster --name "${KIND_CLUSTER_NAME}" --config=-